nikitavoloboev/data/package-managers/nix/nix.md

 # [Nix](https://github.com/NixOS/nix)

+[nix.dev](https://nix.dev/) is great place to start learning/using Nix.

 ## Notes

 - Nix never uses host dependencies, it always builds with exactly precise dependencies every time, and will always refer to them from then on.